man715/host_tracker/README.md

 Use at your own risk!
 I am not a developer or a programmer.
 I am just someone who likes to poke at things and sometimes play with code.

 ## License
-Use it; abuse; do whatever you want with it.
+Use it; abuse it; do whatever you want with it.

 ## Expectations
 Simple, do not have any.
 I am not going to regularly update this thing.
 I am just working on it because I have a wild hair up my butt to have this functionallity in Scerpico.